orskoven/Textgeneration/Enhanced-lecture-oct-25.md

 - **Examples:**
   - ReLU: \( f(x) = \max(0, x) \), commonly used in hidden layers.
   - Softmax: Converts outputs into probabilities, often applied in the final layer for classification.

+#### 5. What is theoratical requirment to use CNN to use a classification problem.

+ - Input goes into a model and gives a y hat
+ - CNN are just functions -> and can be written as a function
+ - ---->

+ - CNN SVM support vector machines have in 2013 been showing to tell gender from iris with 85,68% accuracy

 **Reflection:** Understanding these fundamental components—weights, connectivity, and activation functions—reveals how neural networks operate at a basic level.
 McCulloch and Pitts’ early work modeled logical neurons, forming the foundation of today’s network architectures.